pospisilboh/Memgraph/Forename/README.md

 <p/>

 ### Tableau Public
+[Tableau Public](https://public.tableau.com/en-us/s/about) is a free platform to publicly share and explore data visualizations online.
+Anyone can create visualizations using either Tableau Desktop Professional Edition or the free Public Edition.

-Publish the Tableau [dashboards](https://public.tableau.com/views/Forenames_20211216/Forenamesclusters?:language=en-US&publish=yes&:display_count=n&:origin=viz_share_link) to a Tableau Public is a way how to share our dashboards with others publicly.
+Publish the [dashboards](https://public.tableau.com/views/Forenames_20211216/Forenamesclusters?:language=en-US&publish=yes&:display_count=n&:origin=viz_share_link) from local Tableau Desktop Professional Edition to a Tableau Public is a way how to share our dashboards with others publicly.

 > Some functionalities of dashboards are limited, in Memgraph Cloud database there aren't available functionalities of our custom Query Module [**text_util.py**](https://github.com/pospisilboh/Memgraph/tree/master/Forename/Modules).